Skip to main content

 • humor

-• “The game's humorous take on the theme of hell also works very well and sets up a lovely tongue-in-cheek atmosphere, where you feel that you are some beer-chugging badass who jumps across hell like it's nothing, all while bobbing his head to the awesome heavy-metal soundtrack.”
+• “The game's humorous take on the theme of hell works very well and sets up a lovely tongue-in-cheek atmosphere, where you feel like a beer-chugging badass who jumps across hell like it's nothing, all while bobbing his head to the awesome heavy-metal soundtrack.”

 • replayability